jakesboles/Boles_et-al_DSS_time-series/README.md

 <sup><sup>a</sup>Only mid-colon (termed "proximal") and distal colon samples were used in our study to compare with our distal and proximal samples.

+### Other original data:
+This includes data procured from lower-throughput assays used in the paper, including flow cytometry, immunoblotting, RT-qPCR, ELISAs/MesoScale Discovery assays, and daily disease monitoring.

 ## Code:
 This project uses the `renv` package for package management.
 All packages were loaded and up to date on July 30, 2023.